 • When the supervised time ends, the child must be handed back to the other parent.

-It is worth noting that children’s contact services may need to provide the courts with a report.
+It is worth noting that children’s contact services may need to provide the courts with a family report.
 This will mention the supervisor’s observations about the parents and child during the visitation.

 How is supervised time decided?

 • You can agree through a consent order.